 Adobe expects to have the next version of Reader ready before the end of the year.

 Now, Dell’s Kace subsidiary is offering a “virtualized and contained” version of Firefox 3.6 (with Adobe Reader and Flash plugins) called the Secure Browser.
 According to the company, the Secure Browser provides a safer web experience by limiting all malicious downloads and hostile changes within the sandbox, effectively shielding the operating system from such threats.

-You're hearing a lot about the wonders of cloud computing at this year's CES.
+This isn't some kind of "won't somebody think of the children" scare tactic.
+It's a simple reality: You're hearing a lot about the wonders of cloud computing at this year's CES.
 And while that has different applications for the enterprise level than consumer, the practical reality of it for most PC users (and laptop users especially cough-cough-Chrome OS-cough) is that you're taking the data that would otherwise reside on a system within your control and placing it in the hands of another entity.

 The benefits of Google Wave are yet to be seen by the mass public.
 Google released an internal developer sandbox earlier this year and eventually rolled out a consumer preview to 100k users in September.
 Now, Google has announced its next step in the rollout process: the federation sandbox.

 Federated distribution models mean that companies can build and host their own Google Wave servers and integrate them with other servers.
 The features and promises from Google about Wave’s capabilities mean that corporate collaboration will take on a whole new meaning.
 This next step, allowing corporations to control their own servers, means that Wave will more likely be adopted into business use.